jabelch/clicker/README.md

 We opted to use an Arduino given the previous research that was done.
 Given enough motivation, however, another possible solution could be architected using a Raspberry Pi in conjunction with a phone, or possibly just a phone with bluetooth thus eliminating the need for a larger laptop.
-Using such a setup could could be undetectable and would thwart a security response that restricts the use of laptops.
+Using such a setup would be virtually undetectable and would thwart a security response that restricts the use of laptops.
+A device could even be left with an accomplice or unattended, allowing an attacker to work remotely.

 ###Hardware Requirements